HSE-LAMBDA/ai4material_design/README.md

 - Project log is in [Notion](https://www.notion.so/AI-for-material-design-1f8f321d2ac54245a7af410d838929ae)
 - Paper in [Overleaf](https://www.overleaf.com/project/61893015795e7b18e7979f53)

-## Setting up the envirotment on slurm cluster
+## Setting up the environment on slurm cluster

 0. ssh to the cluster head node if you gonna run on a slurm cluster
 1. Load the module `module load Python/Anaconda_v11.2020`